Capillary/ecom-api-document/source/includes/_customer.md

 Status Code | Description
 ------------ | ---------
-1000 | Unhandled Exception
+1000 | Unhandled exception
-1003 | Authentication Failed
+1003 | Authentication failed
 1004 | Successful
-1017 | User doesn't exit
+1017 | User does not exit
-1030 | Service is not Authorized
+1030 | Service is not authorized